 Ruby is not only optimized for developer happiness, but also for writing concise one-liners.
-The language is extremely expressive, but this comes at a price: Ruby's grammar definition is more than 10000 lines long, the language is at its limits, and there is not one editor or syntax highlighter that actually highlights Ruby correctly.
+The language is extremely expressive, but this comes at a price: Ruby's grammar definition is more than 13 000 lines long, the language is at its limits, and there is not a single editor or syntax highlighter which actually highlights Ruby correctly.

 Idiosyncratic != Bad

-Ruby is a great tool (a pickaxe?) and it is better to know your tools well.
-You should know Ruby's meta programming API for methods, although it is not optimal.
+Ruby is still a great tool, but it is advisable to know your tools well.
+You should be able to work with Ruby's meta programming API for methods, although it is not optimal.
 It is also good to know about unusual ways of creating local variables.
-Having a good understanding of Ruby's low level and its edge cases helps you to concentrate on solving the real problems.
+Having a good understanding of Ruby's low level and its edge cases can help you to concentrate on solving the real problems.
 It also helps shaping new best practices.
-And it is fun.
+And last but not least, can also be great fun.

 What You Will Get